Thomascountz/thomascountz/_posts/2018-04-05-19-line-line-by-line-python-perceptron.md

 # Recap & Summary

 **In [Perceptron in Neural Networks](/2018/03/23/perceptrons-in-neural-networks)**, we looked at what a perceptron was, and we discussed the formula that describes the process it uses to binarily classify inputs.
 We learned that the perceptron takes in an input vector, `x`, multiplies it by a corresponding weight vector `w`, and then adds it to a bias, `b`.
-It then uses an activation function, (the step function, in this case), to determine if our resulting summation is greater than `0`, in order to to classify it as `1` or `0`.
+It then uses an activation function, (the step function, in this case), to determine if our resulting summation is greater than `0`, in order to classify it as `1` or `0`.

 ![[https://en.wikipedia.org/wiki/Perceptron](https://en.wikipedia.org/wiki/Perceptron)](/assets/images/perceptron-equation-simple.png)

-**In [Preceptron Implementing AND - Part 1](/2018/03/26/perceptrons-implementing-and-part-1)**, we looked at how we could use a perceptron to mimic the behavior of an `AND` logic gate.
+**In [Perceptron Implementing AND - Part 1](/2018/03/26/perceptrons-implementing-and-part-1)**, we looked at how we could use a perceptron to mimic the behavior of an `AND` logic gate.
 We walked through, and reasoned about, how to determine the values of the weight vector, `w`, and the bias, `b`, in order for our perceptron to accurately classify the inputs from the `AND` truth table.

-**In [Preceptron Implementing AND - Part 2](/2018/03/28/perceptrons-implementing-and-part-2)**, we looked at the Perceptron Learning Rule.
+**In [Perceptron Implementing AND - Part 2](/2018/03/28/perceptrons-implementing-and-part-2)**, we looked at the Perceptron Learning Rule.
 We learned that by using labeled data, we could have our perceptron predict an output, determine if it was correct or not, and then adjust the weights and bias accordingly.
 In the end, we ended up with two formulas to describe the perceptron:

 ```
 f(x) = 1 if w · x + b > 0